sdray/sources-sdray.github.io/content/publication/chamaille-jammes-2016/index.md

 ---
 # Documentation: https://wowchemy.com/docs/managing-content/

-title: 'Spatial Distribution of a Large Herbivore Community at Waterholes: An Assessment of Its Stability over Years in Hwange National Park, Zimbabwe'
+title: 'Spatial distribution of a large herbivore community at waterholes: An assessment of its stability over years in Hwange National Park, Zimbabwe'
 subtitle: ''
 summary: ''
 authors: